tigerxy/KodiWebinterface/README.md

 A simple and beautiful webinterface for Kodi to play a url.

 #Installation
-Download the ZIP Folder and copy this in your user Directory.
+Simply download the ZIP Folder and install it.
+Have Fun!
-Here you can find where it is: http://kodi.wiki/view/Userdata

 #Screenshot
 ![Screenshot](https://github.com/tigerxy/KodiWebinterface/raw/master/kodi.webinterface.jpg)